CEA-LIST/TIAMv2/README.md

 ```
 The prompts are generated in 3 formats, including a human readable `SAVE_DIR/prompts.txt`.
 Let generate 4 images per prompt and save them in `tests/data/sample/images`.
 You can use any VLM of your choice by providing the prompts in `SAVE_DIR/prompts.txt` but the name of the image file must be `the_prompt_with_underscres_N.png`, where `N=0,1,2,3` (for 4 images per prompt).

-You can download the images generated for this toy example with Stable Diffusion v2 [here](TODO).
+Images generated for this toy example with Stable Diffusion 1.4 are in [tests/data/sample/images](tests/data/sample/images).
 Now your working directory looks like:

 ```bash
 <SAVE_DIR>